 Public Access Programs

-Public access programs include programs providing access to the services or facilities of a full member club for a more public use.
+Public access programs include programs providing access to the services or facilities of a member club for a more public use.
 They are recreational in nature and offered under club supervision.
 The gymnastics component may not be as dominate or regularly scheduled.

 Public access program participants include one-time visitors (non-members), birthday party attendees, and associate member participants (e.g. field trip attendees).
 See Associate Membership for details.